DataDog/documentation/content/en/security/application_security/enabling/tracing_libraries/code_security/python.md

 NOTE: Code-Level Vulnerability detection in Python is currently in beta.

-If your service runs a [tracing library version that supports Vulnerability Management for code-Level vulnerability detection][3], enable the capability by setting the `DD_IAST_ENABLED=true` environment variable and restarting your service.
+If your service runs a [tracing library version that supports Vulnerability Management for Code-Level vulnerability detection][3], enable the capability by setting the `DD_IAST_ENABLED=true` environment variable and restarting your service.

 To detect code-level vulnerabilities for your service: